 This program is offered free of charge and is held in the spring and fall.
-The program runs for ten (10) weeks and includes a combination of lecture, question and answer, demonstration, participation and tours.
+The program runs for seven (7) weeks and includes a combination of lecture, question and answer, demonstration, participation and tours.

 This program is a must for business leaders, political leaders, teachers, community leaders, those who work with law enforcement, or interested citizens who want to know how law enforcement and the criminal justice system work from an insiders’ perspective.
 The Sheriff’s Office is looking for members of the community to participate in this unique educational experience.
 Applicants must be at least eighteen (18) years old.
 Due to the nature of the material presented, all applicants will be screened for criminal backgrounds.

-Classes are held one night a week from 6:30 to 9:45 p.m. for ten (10) weeks.
+Classes are held one night a week from 6:30 to 9:45 p.m. for seven (7) weeks.
 The location of the classes will change depending on the topic being taught.
-One or more classes will be conducted at the following locations: Sheriff’s Communications Division in Golden Valley, Public Safety Facility in Minneapolis, the Sheriff’s Patrol headquarters in Brooklyn Park and the Hennepin Technical College in Brooklyn Park.
-A certificate of completion will be awarded at a graduation ceremony at the conclusion of the class (10th week).
+One or more classes will be conducted at the following locations: Sheriff’s Communications Division in Golden Valley or Plymouth, Public Safety Facility in Minneapolis, the Sheriff’s Patrol headquarters in Brooklyn Park and the Hennepin Technical College in Brooklyn Park.
+A certificate of completion will be awarded at a graduation ceremony at the conclusion of the class (7th week).
 No law enforcement continuing education (POST) credits are awarded for this course.